 Along with altering manufacturing materials and procedures, companies can conserve fuel and resources by removing redundancies and mistakes from distribution and procurement routes.
 Eliminating waste is good for the environment and the business's finances.
 The less distance traveled, the less capital spent on fuel.

-GreenBiz suggested companies should look at a map of their current operations.
-They need to evaluate where current consumer demand is, where they source manufacturing parts and where production resources are in greatest supply.
+GreenBiz suggested companies should look at a map of their own current operations, suggesting companies need to evaluate where current consumer demand is, where they source manufacturing parts and where production resources are in greatest supply.
 The goal is to draw the shortest line between each point without obstacles getting in the way.

 "Mexico is closer to American consumers than Asian manufacturing options."